 Enrolled in TRICARE Prime?

 If you're enrolled in a TRICARE Prime plan, contact your primary care manager within 24 hours or the next business day after you receive emergency care.
+Also, be sure to follow up with your PCM for a referral for all specialty care to avoid point-of-service fees.

 What is an Emergency?